Cyber Acoustics Launches CA Essentials Line of Professional Products, Designed to Enhance Productivity in the Office and at Home

 VANCOUVER, Wash., Sept.
 15, 2021 (GLOBE NEWSWIRE) -- Cyber Acoustics, a leading manufacturer of reliable and affordable computer peripherals used in schools, businesses, and homes, today announced CA Essentials, its new line of professional-use products designed to meet the needs of any office environment.
-Whether in the office or working from home, the CA Essential Speakerphone – SP2000, CA Essential USB Headset – HS-2000, CA Essential Docking Station – DS-2000, and CA Essential Webcam – WC-2000 offer businesses a way to provide their employees simple-to-use, high-quality products to enhance their productivity.
+Whether in the office or working from home, the CA Essential Speakerphone – SP2000, CA Essential USB Headset – HS-2000, CA Essential Docking Station – DS-2000, CA Essential Micro Docking Station – DS-1500, and CA Essential Webcam – WC-2000 offer businesses a way to provide their employees simple-to-use, high-quality products to enhance their productivity.

 “While the future of work continues to evolve for many companies, having all employees set up with reliable high-quality products regardless of where they are working is key to keeping productivity high,” said Steve Erickson, COO at Cyber Acoustics.
 “We have taken from our years of designing products for classroom environments, and our belief that quality doesn’t have to mean expensive, and applied it to the CA Essentials professional use products.
 The result is a line of first-rate peripherals that employees can use at home and the office, at prices far below those of similar products in the market.”